Modern Slavery Statement > Audi Ireland

 3) The ongoing regular risk management process at VGIE, including risk assessments of higher risk suppliers and supplier on-site assessments completed; risks of human rights violations are reported annually to VWAG.

 As a business, VGIE maintains its zero tolerance approach to any form of modern slavery and this is enshrined as one of the core principles of its purchasing policy.
 However, VGIE acknowledges that modern slavery exists and is a risk to all businesses.
-To that end, during the course of 2023, VGIE will continue to monitor the modern slavery risk of its supplier base and suggest actions to mitigate any risks arising.
+To that end, during the course of 2024, VGIE will continue to monitor the modern slavery risk of its supplier base and suggest actions to mitigate any risks arising.
+In the event that any of VGIE’s business partners are found to be engaging in slavery or other unethical working practices, it will take steps to address those issues with this business partner, seek to drive improved standards and, if necessary, terminate its relationships with any such business partners.

 VGIE Board of Management